 Part 2 addresses legal topics where policy is generally managed within jurisdiction, including the European Union and federated nation states (for example, Australia and the United States of America): Federal Services Licensing and Chartering; Privacy and Security, Token-related Policy Issues, and Smart Contracts as Legal Contracts.
 This Part concludes with Observations.

-The structure of this Discussion Report was adapted from suggestions provide by the organisers of the 2018 Global Computation Law and Blockchain Festival.
+The structure of this Discussion Report was adapted from suggestions provided by the organisers of the 2018 Global Computation Law and Blockchain Festival.
 It is intended to reflect the discussions held over the weekend of the festival in The Hatchery at the University of Technology Sydney.
 The topics in this Discussion Report cover tax issues, securities law, Anti-Money Laundering/Financial Surveillance, Privacy & Security, Token-Related Policy Issues, and Smart Contracts as Legal Contracts.
 It aims to resolve some of the more contentious problems that arise when trying legitimately to use cryptocurrencies, to launch an initial coin offering (“ICO”) or to design smart contracts that may or may not have legal consequences.

 This Discussion Report will aslo raise some of the important problems that may arise in the context of a decentralised financial network.
 For example, anti-money laundering/financial surveillance controls that are traditionally managed by trusted third parties (like banks) need to be automated in a way that still provides accountability and allows for audit control.
 Meanwhile, smart contracts enable business exchanges conducted on the blockchain that may give rise to legal implications.